FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_1_Reverb_Options.md

 the onscreen controls in realtime.

 The reverb designer excels at creating static acoustic settings that will add all the dimensionality and immersive depth to a virtual scene.
-But it also invites more creative reverberation ideas.
+But, it also invites more creative reverberation ideas.
 Remember it works in 3D and interacts deeply with the parametric design of all virtual objects that are expressed through it.

 ### **This is no ordinary reverb.**